 Location: Southeastern Pennsylvania: an hour from the Atlantic coast (Jersey Shore), two hours from New York City and Baltimore, and three hours from Washington, D.C.

-Food: Cheesesteaks (and Cheese Whiz), soft pretzels, water ice, hoagies, Peanut Chews, and TastyKakes
+Food: Cheesesteaks (and Cheez Whiz), soft pretzels, water ice, hoagies, Peanut Chews, and TastyKakes

 Among the Best Cities for (as ranked by Travel and Leisure): Music, foodies, outdoor movie theaters, pizza, coffeehouses, hipsters, beer, and sports fans

-Home to the First (in the U.S.): University, hospital, library, U.S. Mint, zoo, American flag, totally air-conditioned building, World’s Fair, toilet paper on rolls, Thanksgiving Day parade, Girl Scout Cookies, cheesesteak, use of the word "yo" (as in, "Yo, Tommy, do you want your cheesesteak wit or witout onions?")
+Home to the First (in the U.S.): University, hospital, library, U.S. Mint, zoo, American flag, totally air-conditioned building, World’s Fair, toilet paper on rolls, Thanksgiving Day parade, Girl Scout Cookies, cheesesteak, use of the word "yo" (as in, "Yo, Tommy, do you want your cheesesteak wit or wit-out?")

 Most: Murals in the world (over 3,000)